Connolly Knitted Hat

 You wear hat, good hat.

-Of all the hats, the beanie is most difficult to get right.
+Of all the hats, the beanie is the most difficult to get right.
 You’ll want something which avoids you being mistaken for a failed boy band member, dog walker extraordinaire, or faux suburban skater.

 I’ve tried, I really have.
 Amongst the many failures, there have been moments of success; a cashmere beanie from Lock’s, a hat so great that all the local moths came round for an early Christmas lunch…